Fall in Love with Heart Health: Creating Heart-Healthy Habits This Fall

 With vacation season nearing an end, people who work in offices or other sedentary jobs spend more and more time sitting at their desks.
 Doctors warn against sitting for too long every day, as it can have adverse effects on your health.
 Even if you exercise regularly, it is important to get up from your desk and take short walks throughout the day.
 We suggest parking further away from the entrance or using a standing desk.

 Physical activity helps maintain a healthy lifestyle and improves blood pressure, cholesterol, and sugar levels, which are all vitally important to heart health.
-Physicians recommend 30 mins of exercise per day; even raking leaves or picking up pumpkins from the patch can help to combat heart disease.
+The American College of Cardiology recommends 150 minutes per week of moderate-intensity aerobic activity, or 75 minutes per week of vigorous-intensity aerobic exercise to lower the risk of cardiovascular disease.
+Shorter durations of exercise seem to be as beneficial as longer periods; even raking leaves or picking up pumpkins from the patch can help to combat heart disease.

 Replace caffeinated beverages